-Now, in my eighteenth year, I am reading back on some of my childhood diary entries; recalling these happenings.
-I knew my parents would not believe me, and my close friends would think I was an odd ball and wouldn't have to be near me anymore, but I knew long ago that I had to tell someone or in this case, something.
+Now in my eighteenth year, I am reading back on some of my childhood diary entries and recalling these happenings.
+I knew my parents wouldn't believe me, and my close friends would think I was insane, but I knew long ago that I had to tell someone or in this case, something.

-It was Christmas eve, and Kathryn was doing a bit of cleaning around my bedroom in our new home that we had moved into when I was eleven.
-We had now been living in it for close to five years, and I hadn't truly done a thorough cleaning since then; I felt it was long overdue.
+It was Christmas eve, and I was doing a bit of cleaning around my bedroom of the home that we had moved into when I was eleven.
+We had now been living in it for close to six years, and I hadn't truly done a thorough cleaning since then.

-I would hear it breathe lowly next to my ear as I aimed to complete my worksheets, though I tried my best to ignore it.
-Once recess would come around, I would chose to play alone on some occasions and when those afternoons arose, I would turn around as I walked around the school playground and watch a trail of heavy feet slowly following after me; deep imprints being made in the tall, plush grass.
+I would hear it breathe nearby as I completed my worksheets.
+Once recess would come around, I would chose to play alone on some occasions and I would walk backwards around the school playground and watch in fascination as a trail of heavy feet slowly trail after me, leaving deep imprints in the tall grass.

 When I moved, it moved.
 When I stopped, it stopped.
 When I spoke, it listened.
 When I slept, it watched.

 "Kathryn!"
-My mother called from downstairs, "Dinner's ready, honey!"
+My mother called from the kitchen, "Dinner's ready, honey!"

-Swallowing a build of saliva, I responded, "C-Coming!"
-Leaving the book where it was, I glanced around the room once more before hastily leaving to join my family for supper.
+Leaving the book where it was, I glanced around the room once more before rushing downstairs to meet my family.